Florida Layoffs — May 2014

 Largest Layoffs

-The biggest impact was at Metropolitan Hospital of Miami at its Miami facility, reporting 243 affected workers.
+The most significant filing came from Metropolitan Hospital of Miami at its Miami facility, reporting 243 affected workers.
 Scarborough Research followed with 220 workers.

 Trend & Outlook